Skip to main content

 Virtual Trainings by the Numbers

-Participation in Virtual Trainings is open to all US manufacturers including manufacturing plants, supply chains, utilities, and other external stakeholders and is offered at no charge.
+Participation in Virtual Trainings is open to all U.S. industrial organizations, including manufacturing plants, water/wastewater, utilities, data centers, etc. Utilities and other external stakeholders may also have interest, though manufacturers are the target audience.
+Virtual Training are offered at no charge.

-Participants will learn technology fundamentals, receive training on tools, and take away lessons to identify energy-saving opportunities and implement best practices at their facilities.
-The trainings ensure attendees are familiar with working principles, and best practices, and have the capability to analyze the energy performance of industrial energy systems.
+Participants will learn technological fundamentals, receive training on tools, and take away lessons to identify energy-saving opportunities and implement best practices at their facilities.
+The trainings ensure attendees are familiar with working principles and best practices and have the capability to analyze the energy performance of industrial energy systems.
 The homework assignments are also designed to enhance participants' understanding of the topics covered.

 Visit the Oak Ridge National Laboratory Virtual Trainings Hub to learn about past trainings and what to expect during each session.
 To find out more about upcoming trainings and how to register, please visit the Trainings Hub.
 Registration will open a few weeks before the first training date.